Skip to content

 • Click on "Manage Keys"

-• Copy/Paste the generated access key and secret
+• Copy/Paste the generated Access Key

 • Configure the RCTL CLI and test access to the controller